Vanilla-OS/documentation/docs/apx/manpage.md

     apx [options] [command] [arguments]

 Options:
-    -h, --help    Show this help message and exit
-    -v, --version Show version and exit
+    -h, --help      Show this help message and exit -v, --version   Show version and exit
     --aur           Install packages from the AUR repository --dnf           Install packages from the Fedora repository

 Commands:
     autoremove      Remove all unused packages
-    clean       Clean the apx package manager cache enter       Enter the container markdown
+    clean           Clean the apx package manager cache enter           Enter the container shell
     export          Export/Recreate a program's desktop entry from the container help            Show this help message and exit init            Initialize a managed container
     install         Install packages inside the container
     list            List installed packages
     log             Show logs
     purge           Purge packages from the container
     run             Run a command inside the container remove          Remove packages from the container
     search          Search for packages
     show            Show details about a package
     unexport        Unexport/Remove a program's desktop entry
     update          Update the list of available packages upgrade         Upgrade the system by installing/upgrading available packages version         Show version and exit
 ```

 ## AUTOREMOVE